jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-19-follow-curiosity.md

 categories: entrepreneurship, inner-game
 ---

-Paul Graham wrote a [13,000 mega essay](https://paulgraham.com/greatwork.html) on how to do great work but the essence of it is a small paragraph right at the start:
+Paul Graham wrote a [13,000 mega essay](https://paulgraham.com/greatwork.html) on how to do great work but the essence of it is a small paragraph near the end:

-> There's a kind of excited curiosity that's both the engine and the rudder of great work.
-It will not only drive you, but if you let it have its way, will also show you what to work on.
-What are you excessively curious about — curious to a degree that would bore most other people?
-That's what you're looking for.

-He repeats near the end:

 > Curiosity is the best guide.
 Your curiosity never lies, and it knows more than you do about what's worth paying attention to.
-Notice how often that word has come up.
-If you asked an oracle the secret to doing great work and the oracle replied with a single word, my bet would be on "curiosity."

 This is an incredibly underrated observation.